skolbot.AI Chatbot for Schools

 Compliance: what the law requires

 Acceptance threshold.
-Data hosted in the EU, signed DPA (Data Processing Agreement), accessible processing records, operational right to erasure within 72 hours, and explicit consent before any data collection.
-The ICO publishes specific guidance on AI and data protection relevant to education.
+Data hosted in the United States on SOC 2 Type II certified infrastructure, signed data processing agreement, operational right to data deletion within 72 hours, and clear consent mechanisms before any data collection.
+The US Department of Education's Student Privacy Policy Office publishes specific guidance on the intersection of AI and student records.
+Additionally, the FTC regulates deceptive practices related to AI tools marketed to consumers.

 Critical question: "Where is conversation data hosted?
 Who has access?
-What is the deletion process upon request?"
+What is the deletion process upon request?
+Are you SOC 2 compliant?"

 Support: what makes the difference after signing